SlavaKovalev/simba-prototypes/README.md

 ## Muography

-A nice introduction and overview of the topic is available from [L. Bonechi et al.](https://arxiv.org/abs/1906.03934).
+For a nice introduction to muography we point out the survey by [L. Bonechi et al.](https://arxiv.org/abs/1906.03934), and further experimental aspects are discussed in the wonderful paper by [W. Trzaska et al.](https://arxiv.org/abs/1902.00868)

 Our starting point is [pumas](https://github.com/niess/pumas), a `C99` library for backward Monte-Carlo simulations of muons passing through matter, specifically designed for muography.